September Teaching Calendar

 Make an Autumn Sensory Box

-Pop a magnifying glass and torch in there too to promote scientific investigation.
+Pop in a magnifying glass and torch to encourage scientific investigation and close-up discovery.

 You can simplify the activity by adding less items.